Simran’s take on this…

 1. To curve the ways of their son or daughter to fit into family expectations and rules which punish rather than support .

-2. For financial gain in a variety of ways…matching a couple that the family think will benefit the family as a whole or wider family links…. rather than the couple..the aim being to furfill the desires of others rather than the couple.
+2. For financial gain in a variety of ways…matching a couple that the family think will benefit the family rather than the couple..the aim being to furfill the desires of others rather than the couple.

-3. Forced marriage is therefore sometimes called marriage of convinience or dressed up as needing to be within the same clan of the immediate family…. for the gain of others..not necessarily for the the couple..this can add additional pressures on couples to adhere to the needs of others rather than move forward with their own future family ,thought through values etc..
+3. Forced marriage is therefore sometimes called marriage of convinience or dressed up as needing to be in same the clan of the immediate family for the gain of others..not the couple..this can add additional pressures on couples to adhere to the needs of others rather than move forward with their own future family ,thought through values etc..

-4. Shame and guilt are used on individuals to be married..to maintain th ehonour of the family….and are stated as expectations of the ‘norm’ for individuals in the clan and wider community.
+4. Shame and guilt are used on individuals to be married..and are stated as expectations of the ‘norm’ for individuals in the clan and wider community.
 These are powerful pressures on individuals laid down to conform .

 5. Communitites where forced marriage is practice ( including pressure to marry cousins, coercion to marry within the clan or family,pressure to marry someone from the same caste or community are all examples where forced married may exist)